Published 10:45 IST, August 19th 2020

 Advertisement

-In Michigan, Sen. Gary Peters stood alongside autoworker Ray Curry in front of a row of shiny cars talking about Biden’s work to bail out auto industry in Great Recession.
+In Michigan, Sen. Gary Peters stood alongside autoworker Ray Curry in front of a row of shiny cars talking about Biden’s work to bail out the auto industry in the Great Recession.
 In Louisiana, Rep. Cedric Richmond spoke from an art studio featuring colorful murals.
-In Kansas, farmer Mark Pringle spoke from fields.
+In Kansas, farmer Mark Pringle spoke from the fields.

 Advertisement